Solar water heating: Structure and working

-Another lower-maintenance concept is the 'drain-back'.
+The 'drain-back' is another lower-maintenance concept.
 No anti-freeze is required; instead, all the piping is sloped to cause water to drain back to the tank.
 The tank is not pressurized and operates at atmospheric pressure.
 As soon as the pump shuts off, flow reverses and the pipes empty before freezing can occur.

 Residential solar thermal installations fall into two groups: passive (sometimes called "compact") and active (sometimes called "pumped") systems.
 Both typically include an auxiliary energy source (electric heating element or connection to a gas or fuel oil central heating system) that is activated when the water in the tank falls below a minimum temperature setting, ensuring that hot water is always available.
 The combination of solar water heating and back-up heat from a wood stove chimney can enable a hot water system to work all year round in cooler climates, without the supplemental heat requirement of a solar water heating system being met with fossil fuels or electricity.

 When a solar water heating and hot-water central heating system are used together, solar heat will either be concentrated in a pre-heating tank that feeds into the tank heated by the central heating, or the solar heat exchanger will replace the lower heating element and the upper element will remain to provide for supplemental heat.
 However, the primary need for central heating is at night and in winter when solar gain is lower.
 Therefore, solar water heating for washing and bathing is often a better application than central heating because supply and demand are better matched.
 In many climates, a solar hot water system can provide up to 85% of domestic hot water energy.
 This can include domestic non-electric concentrating solar thermal systems.
 In many northern European countries, combined hot water and space heating systems (solar combisystems) are used to provide 15 to 25% of home heating energy.
 When combined with storage, large scale solar heating can provide 50-97% of annual heat consumption for district heating.